MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

   - Have them open the file in the browser or by using the **Open in Desktop App** option
   - Have them download the file to a [Trusted Location](trusted-locations.md).
   - Set the Windows internet security zone assignment for OneDrive or SharePoint domains to Trusted Sites.
 Admins can use the "Site to Zone Assignment List" policy and configure the policy to place `https://{your-domain-name}.sharepoint.com` (for SharePoint) or `https://{your-domain-name}-my.sharepoint.com` (for OneDrive) into the Trusted Sites zone.

-   &nbsp;&nbsp; This policy is found under Windows Components\Internet Explorer\Internet Control Panel\Security Page in the Group Policy Management Console.
+     - This policy is found under Windows Components\Internet Explorer\Internet Control Panel\Security Page in the Group Policy Management Console.
 It’s available under both Computer Configuration\Policies\Administrative Templates and User Configuration\Policies\Administrative Templates.

-> [!IMPORTANT]
-> SharePoint permissions and OneDrive sharing are not changed by adding these locations to Trusted Sites.
+     - SharePoint permissions and OneDrive sharing are not changed by adding these locations to Trusted Sites.
 Maintaining access control is important.
 Anyone with permissions to add files to SharePoint could add files with active content, such as macros.
 Users who download files from domains in the Trusted Sites zone will bypass the default to block macros.

 ## Related articles